boazbk/tcs/lec_03_computation.md

 > # { .pause }
 [NANDcomp](){.ref} is one of the most important definitions in this book.
 Please make sure to read it time and again until you are sure that you understand it.
 A full formal specification of the execution model of NAND programs appears in the appendix.

+> # {.remark title="Is the NAND programming language Turing Complete? (optional note)" #NANDturingcompleteness}
+You might have heard of a term called "Turing Complete" to describe programming languages.
+(If you haven't, feel free to ignore the rest of this remark, we will encounter this term later in this course and define it properly.)
+If so, you might wonder if the NAND programming language has this property.
+The answer is no, or perhaps more accurately, the term is not really applicable for the NAND programming language.
+The reason is that, by design, the NAND programming language can only compute _finite_ functions $F:\{0,1\}^n \rightarrow \{0,1\}^m$ that take a fixed number of input bits and produce a fixed number of outputs bits.
+The term "Turing Complete" is really only applicable to programming languages for _infinite_ functions that can take inputs of arbitrary length.
+We will come back to this distinction later on in the course.

 ### NAND programs and NAND circuits